project-oak/oak/examples/http_server/README.md

 This Oak Application has an
-[HTTP server pseudo-node](/docs/concepts.md#pseudo-nodes) that connects to a `StaticHttpServer` that implements [Node](https://project-oak.github.io/oak/sdk/doc/oak/trait.Node.html).
+[HTTP server pseudo-node](/docs/concepts.md#pseudo-nodes) that connects to a `StaticHttpHandler` that implements [Node](https://project-oak.github.io/oak/sdk/doc/oak/trait.Node.html).
-`StaticHttpServer` is the node serving HTTP requests.
+`StaticHttpHandler` is the main logic of the node serving HTTP requests.

 To run the example interactively: